-Course credits
+2.3 Course credits

-MSc students normally undertake a total of 180 course credits, of which a minimum of 150 are at Masters level.
-120 credits of lecture courses (at least 90 at M-level) are normally taken over Semester 1 and/or Semester 2, and the 60-credit MSc Project is normally carried out over the Summer period.
+MSc students normally undertake a total of 180 course credits, of which at least 150 are at Masters level.
+120 credits of lecture courses are normally taken over Semester 1 and/or Semester 2, and the 60-credit MSc Project is normally done over the Summer period.

-All Taught Postgraduate students are required to take the Academic Writing Skills Programme (AWSP) - a writing diagnostic designed to allow you to get the most out of your academic writing.
-You will be invited to take part by email.
+All Taught Postgraduate students are required to take the Academic Writing Skills Programme - a writing diagnostic designed to allow you to get the most out of your academic writing.
+You will be invited to take part by e-mail.